-Back in my element (three years ago), I was highly considering playing college basketball at the Division 2 or 3 level.
+Back in my element (three years ago), I was highly considering playing college basketball at the Division II or III levels.
 I was an undersized shooting guard with not the greatest handle, but luckily I had an unpredictable vertical, long wingspan, and a record 157 three-pointers made for my high school.
 I’m sure there are tons of athletes out there that are/were placed in the same predicament I was in: to continue practicing, playing, and dedicating my time to the sport that I loved at the D3 level, or to attend a bigger University for academic and social purposes.
-I registered with the NCSA, attended scouting camps and talked to a few coaches just in case I did decide to continue my basketball career.
+I registered with the NCSA, attended scouting camps, and talked to a few coaches just in case I did decide to continue my basketball career.

 Two Days Later:

 Even though our source of information and supposed tour guide had vanished, we still went to the school to talk with the assistants and walk around the campus/facilities.
 One of the first questions my dad asked the assistant coach was where the head coach had gone and why he let us know so abruptly.
-He answered by stating that the head coach had gone to New York for a Conference meeting and to attend a camp.
-His answer didn’t sit well at all with my family and I considering I was the recruit visiting, and the head coach would be attending a scout camp while I was here.
-He was very nice about it and the gym and facilities were very pristine, but needless to say I already felt less wanted and that the program wasn’t well-run.
+He answered by stating that the head coach had gone to New York for a conference meeting, and he had to attend a camp.
+His answer didn’t sit well at all with my family.
+I was visiting the school because the coach asked me to, and now he’s at a camp scouting other players.
+Needless to say, I already felt less wanted and that the program wasn’t well-run.

 When doing research in the recruiting process for my daughter I came across the LRT Sports website.
 I was immediately intrigued as this was another dimension of the recruiting process that many people don't even consider.
 My daughter and I could "short list" schools based on the education she was looking for, as well as the opportunity to play her sport.
 LRT Sports not only gave us pertinent information into the recruiting process with different interviews of coaches and players, it also gave us insight into current and/or former players' opinions on the coach of that school in her sport.
 We could use this information to re-prioritize my daughters list of schools based on this feedback.
 I have many friends that are, or will be, going through this process shortly and I highly recommend using LRT Sports as part of anyone's recruiting process.